 Gifts in Kind - $75,000 (1999-2004) A global non-profit that redistributes to various needy communities. www.giftsinkind.org

 Feed the Children - $376,826 (2001-2007) A global non-profit for ending hunger and poverty. www.feedthechildren.org

 Green Chamber of the South – primary sponsor of events (2009-2010) An organization that works to connect, grow and develop sustainable businesses in the Southeast. www.greencs.org

 Haiti Relief Efforts - Baumgartens is doing our part to help with the Haiti relief efforts.
 Below are some supplies that will be needed in the coming months.
 For each one you buy, Baumgartens will match.
 You buy a flashlight, we match it and two flashlights get sent to Haiti.
 We'll arrange for the transport to Haiti and make sure the items get in the hands of those in need.
 Thank you for your help.
 Help now….

 Two years ago we announced the unprecedented goal of screening 100% of our 800 products for toxins and heavy metals.
-This stringent European standard is called the Restriction of Hazardous Substances (RoHS) directive.
-We pledge to continue this best practice so that our customers can have peace of mind, knowing all of our products are safe for humans.
+This European standard is called the Restriction of Hazardous Substances (RoHS) directive.
+We wanted additional peace of mind knowing all of our products are safer.

-No other American company has shown their concern for public safety with RoHS compliance the way that Baumgartens has.
-We have qualified and tested thousands of components, mechanical plastics and metals as heavy-metal safe in our products, and we are annually testing and updating our portfolio of safe products.
+No other American company has shown its concern for public safety with RoHS compliance the way that Baumgartens has.
+We have qualified and tested thousands of components, mechanical plastics, and metals as "heavy-metal safe" in our products, and annually additional items go through testing to meet additional guidelines.
 In addition, we are committed to introducing compostable and biodegradable materials to the products we are developing wherever it is feasible.
 Stay tuned for next year’s offerings!

 We Are Concerned About the Public Safety